PCreations/dixitonline/packages/dixit-api/rules.md

 ## Game end

- - The game ends when a player reachs 30 points or when the card deck is empty.
+ - The game ends when a player reachs 30 points or when the deck is empty.